-Redwood Coast Energy Authority (RCEA), launched its Community Choice Aggregation Program (CCA or Program) on May 1, 2017 with the core goal of maximizing the use of local renewable energy while providing competitive rates to customers.
+Redwood Coast Energy Authority (RCEA) launched its Community Choice Aggregation Program (CCA or Program) on May 1, 2017 with the core goal of maximizing the use of local renewable energy while providing competitive rates to customers.

-Specific to the Program, the following objectives were adopted by the RCEA Board of Directors ("Launch Period Guidelines") 1:
+Specific to the Program, the following objectives were adopted by the RCEA Board of Directors (BoD) ("Launch Period Guidelines", see Attachment A):

-- A renewable energy mix (as defined by state law) at least 5 percent above Pacific Gas and Electric's (PG&E's) power mix - A greenhouse gas (GHG) emissions rate at least 5 percent below PG&E's power mix - Maximizing the use of local renewable energy to the extent technically and economically feasible - Strongly supporting energy efficiency and conservation towards achieving the program's environmental, economic, and community goals
+- A renewable energy mix (as defined by state law) at least 5 percent above Pacific Gas and Electric's (PG&E's) power mix - A greenhouse gas (GHG) emissions rate at least 5 percent below PG&E's power mix - Maximization of the use of local renewable energy to the extent technically and economically feasible and prudent - Strong support of energy efficiency and conservation towards achieving the program's environmental, economic, and community goals

-RCEA worked to achieve these goals in the first year of operations and attained a power mix comprised of 89 percent GHG-free power and 44 percent renewable power.
+RCEA worked to achieve these goals in the first year of operations and attained a power mix comprised of 89 percent GHG-free power and 44 percent renewable power, as reflected in the 2017 Power Content Label.
 RCEA contracted with a local biomass facility that delivered 11 percent of RCEA's power in the 12-month period beginning May 2017.

-In addition to assuming responsibility as load serving entity (LSE) for the ratepayers within the Humboldt County, RCEA also has responsibility to contribute to the State of California's goals for addressing climate change and reducing GHG emissions, as required under SB 350.
+In addition to assuming responsibility as load serving entity (LSE) for the ratepayers within Humboldt County, RCEA also has responsibility to contribute to the State of California's goals for addressing climate change and reducing GHG emissions, as required under SB 350.
 Specific to this Integrated Resource Plan (IRP), RCEA is required to consider the state's Reference Plan, present a Conforming Portfolio, and then adopt an action plan for implementing the Conforming Portfolio.

-This study analyzed the 42 million metric ton (42 MMT) Reference Portfolio as established by the CPUC and determined that RCEA's load share of these incremental generation resources will be insufficient to meet 2030 GHG and RPS targets.
+This study analyzes the 42 million metric ton (42 MMT) Reference Portfolio as established by the CPUC and determines that RCEA's load share of these incremental generation resources will be insufficient to meet 2030 GHG and RPS targets.
 The IRP team developed an alternate Conforming Portfolio that establishes the minimum baseline resource strategy that RCEA will need to implement to meet statewide goals.
 In future IRPs, RCEA will consider Alternative Portfolios that remain consistent with making, or exceeding, a proportional contribution to the State's Reference Portfolio which also include implementation of Program objectives.